casadoj/lisflood-reservoirs/notebook/ResOpsES/README.md

 * Subfolder _attributes_ contains CSV files with the static attributes.
 The field _SNCZI_ is the connection between all these files.
 The number of reservoirs in the CSV files differed depending on the availability of the specific source.

-* Subfolder _timeseries_ contains the daily time series associated to the 305 reservoirs selected.
+* Subfolder _timeseries_ contains the daily time series associated to the 304 reservoirs selected.
 The time series are both in CSV or NetCDF format.
 The file name is the _SNCZI_ code needed to connect the time series and the static attributes.
+The time series expand from January 1st 1990 (the start of EFASv5 long run) to present, even tough records were available from before.
 The following time series are included:

    * _level_ (meters above sea level), _storage_ (hm³) and _outflow_ (m³/s) are the oberved time series.
 Depending on the availability, some of these variables may be missing in some reservoirs.
    * _dis_efas5_ is the inflow time series as specific discharge (mm/d).